Buck's tomb.

 Bucksport, Maine

-A northward "drive" along Maine's craggy coast is annoyingly picturesque.
+A drive along Maine's craggy coast is annoyingly picturesque.
 Pretty little towns and roads are clotted with leisure drivers -- when all you really want is a clear path to the Cursed Tomb of Colonel Buck.
-Perhaps the Curse can be blamed for the traffic problems -- people in this part of Maine can pin practically anything on that damned Tomb.
+Perhaps the Curse can be blamed for the traffic problems; people in this part of Maine can pin practically anything on that damned Tomb.

-The "tomb" of the town's founder, Colonel Jonathan Buck, features a mysterious stain -- the image of a woman's stocking foot or boot.
+The "tomb" of the town's founder, Colonel Jonathan Buck, features a mysterious stain -- the image of a woman's stocking-clad foot, or maybe a boot.
 The leg stain on the memorial, according to legend, came about when Colonel Buck burned a witch and her leg rolled out of the bonfire.
-His heirs tried to clean the foot off the stone and are said to have replaced the monument twice -- but ..the foot ..kept.. coming back!
+His heirs tried to clean the foot off the stone and are said to have replaced the monument twice -- but the foot... keeps... coming... back!

 The curse was called down upon the Colonel by the deformed son of the witch.
-"Your Tomb shall thee bear the mark of a witch's foot, for all eternity!"
+"Your Tomb shall bear the mark of a witch's foot for all eternity!"
 Or something like that.
 Not the most horrifying of curses, when you think about it.

 Close-up view of stain on tomb.

-Many visitors note another stain high up on the monument -- a sideways heart shape.
+Many visitors note another stain high up on the monument in the shape of a sideways heart.
 This may signify that Buck had either a secret love of the witch, or of women's feet.

-An accompanying plaque at the site lists "facts" about Colonel Buck, noting that he was "an honorable, industrious man" and that he built the first boat in Bucksport.
+An accompanying plaque at the site lists some facts about Colonel Buck, noting that he was "an honorable, industrious man" and that he built the first boat in Bucksport.

 So what really happened, anyway?
-No one knows, but here are some points to consider: 1) Colonel Buck was a Justice of the Peace; he didn't have the authority to try and burn anyone; 2) Colonel Buck was born in 1719, long after the last witch was killed in America (no witch was ever burned); 3) No witches were ever put on trial in Maine; 4) The stain appears on a monument erected in Colonel Buck's memory 75 years after he died.
+No one knows, but here are some points to consider: 1) No witches were ever put on trial in Maine; 2) Colonel Buck was a Justice of the Peace; he didn't have the authority to try and burn anyone; 3) Colonel Buck was born in 1719, long after the last witch was killed in America (and no witches were ever burned in America); 4) The stain appears on a monument erected in Colonel Buck's memory 75 years after he died on March 18, 1795.
 His grave is in another part of the cemetery and his real tombstone is unblemished.

 Colonel Buck's Cursed Tomb